suman500bn/staticwebsitehosting/web-infra/README.md

-# Welcome to your CDK TypeScript project!
+# CDK Template for Static Website!

-This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.